OctoPrint/OctoPrint-FirmwareUpdater/doc/marlinbft.md

 | Restart timeout | How long to wait for the board to restart.
 Default is 20s. |
 | Verbose progress logging | Log verbose transfer progress to the OctoPrint log file |

+## SD Card Preparation
+Before attempting to flash the board from the plugin for the first time, put the SD card in a computer and remove any `.bin` files which are on it.

+NB: If flashing from the plugin fails and the plugin displays an error stating that the board reset too quickly check the SD card for `.bin` files and remove any which are present.

 ## Hardware Notes
 ### Creality Ender 3 V2
 Two advanced settings must be enabled for Ender 3 V2 boards: